abuiles/ember-101/hands-on.md

 ~~~~~~~~

-Anther scenario where it is common to use the deactivate hook involves the
+Another scenario where it is common to use the deactivate hook involves the
 **Edit Routes**.
 For example, if we try to edit a friend and don't
 save the changes but click cancel, the friend profile will still show
 whatever change we leave unsaved.
 To solve this problem we'll use